Biplab Chatterjee

-Biplab Chatterjee is an Indian actor and director of television and films.
+Biplab Chatterjee (born 8 July 1947) is an Indian actor and director of television and films, mostly associated with the Bengali Film industry.

 Career

 Biplab started his film career with Satyajit Ray in his film Pratidwandi.
 He is popular for his antagonistic character in Bengali films.
 Apart from his career in films, he has also shown interest in socio-political activities.
 In 1998, he was a candidate for assembly election from Rashbehari constituency and in 2006 from Alipore constituency.